• Skip to primary navigation

 Regardless of how you like ’em, the refried black beans in this recipe are brimming with the complex flavors of garlic, onion, cumin, and chili powder—a classic spice combo that complements all kinds of Latin dishes.

-For this reason, I enjoy refrying black beans as part of a whole Mexican-inspired meal, complete with an array of other condiments like salsa and guacamole.
+For this reason, I keep coming back to refrying black beans as part of a whole Mexican-inspired meal, complete with an array of other condiments like salsa and guacamole.
 Nothing says te amo to your family like a big dish of refried black beans.
 They’re flavorful, nourishing, and exceedingly versatile.
 Whether it’s Taco Tuesday or a game-day get-together, refried black beans belong in every Tex-Mex spread.

 Are Refried Black Beans Healthy?